aav7fl/website-legacy/_posts/2016-05-31-raspberry-pi-steam-vr-streaming.md

 meta: "How I used my Raspberry Pi 2 to stream my desktop using Moonlight Embedded for my HTC Vive virtual reality spectator view without interfering with SteamVR."
 ---

 I think virtual reality is a lot of fun.
-I had a friend in college demo an Oculus DK1 to me and I was pretty amazed; even though I was running it on a laptop, and the display drivers turned everything into wireframe models.
+I had a friend in college demo an Oculus DK1 to me and I was pretty amazed; even though I was running it on a laptop and the display drivers turned everything into wireframe models.
 I remember getting my hands on my first Google Cardboard, sliding my phone in, and exploring the world through Google Earth.
 When the HTC Vive went on sale with its advertised room-scale, I bought it.
 My first real chance to become heavily immersed in a virtual world.

-However, my HTC Vive setup did not fit in my room, so I ran some cables to put it in the room next door.
-But now, no one else in the VR room could see what I was doing.
-There was a problem; I wanted to let those around me see what I was seeing.
+However, my HTC Vive setup did not fit in my room.
+I ended up running some cables to put it in the room next door.
+But there was a problem.
+I wanted to let those around me in the VR room see what I was seeing.
 I had to figure out a way to mirror or broadcast my desktop to the other room.

 My first thought was that I was going to use my Steam Link as a way to rebroadcast desktop.
 After all, it's another product by Valve and its primary function is for streaming games.
 I thought this was going to work because it had the feature to minimize the Steam Big Picture application and use the desktop instead.
 But as I began to find out, this did not work with all Steam VR applications and the usability of the HTC Vive suffered.

 If I launched games from my Steam Link, I could no longer use the VR menu.
 If I tried to launch the Steam Link after I was in the VR menu, it would refuse because I was already "in game".
 I tried using alternative software such as Splashtop (Remote software) to stream it to my device, but it was unable to draw the desktop unless I forced it; this interfered with my Vive yet again.

 After failing to use the Steam Link and Splashtop, I came across others mentioning Nvidia's GameStream as an alternative to streaming gameplay.
 Nvidia has a built-in feature with their new-ish graphics cards that allow one to stream their gaming setup to an Nvidia Shield tablet.
+I did not own a Nvidia Shield tablet.
 Luckily there was an open source client alternative, [Moonlight Embedded](https://github.com/irtimmer/moonlight-embedded), that would allow streaming to a number of different clients.
 Sure, I could have probably set up a VNC server/VNC client but who knows how long it would have taken for me to get optimized for streaming games, and where was the fun in that?

 It was settled.
 I was going to install Moonlight Embedded to my Raspberry Pi 2.
 Here is my setup so far.

-## Hardware I used:
+## What I used:

 - Raspberry Pi 2 running Raspbian Jessie (May 2016) using NOOBS
   - Including peripherals such as micoSD card, HDMI cable, case, mouse, keyboard, USB micro power adapter, a method to connect to home network such as wireless adapter or ethernet.